 complete this online part before the class time.
 During the class time, you will spend a full day (7 hours),

-is valid for 3 years.
+Certificate is valid for 3 years.
 This is equivalent to the two day full course.
-You can take the full SFA Blended Learning
+You can take the full SFA

 CPR C recertification--In order to take this quick recert, you must have taken a full SFA, EFA or CPR course

-proof that you took a full course previously and that your certificate has not expired on the day of your quick
+provide proof that you took a full course previously and that your certificate has not expired on the day of

-recert course.
-You must alternate the quck recert and full course.
-You can always take the full course every
+your quick recert course.
+You must alternate the quick recert and full course.
+You can always take the full

-time if you wish to do so.
+course every time if you wish to do so.
 This is mandated by WSIB.
-There is no quick recert CPR A for a strange reason so
+There is no quick recert CPR A for a

-have a valid BLS certificate or CPR HCP certificate.
-If you have a valid EFA BLS or SFA BLS certificate, you also
+must have a valid BLS certificate or CPR HCP certificate.
+If you have a valid EFA BLS or SFA BLS certificate,

-qualify to take the BLS quick recert.
-You can continue to take the BLS quick recert as long as you do not allow
+you also qualify to take the BLS quick recert.
+You can continue to take the BLS quick recert as long as you

 MARINE BASIC FIRST AID--two-day course.
 Certification is valid for 3 years.